 OREGON PHARMACISTS PRESCRIBING OF CONTRACEPTIVE THERAPY

-For the 99 percent of women who will use contraception during their lifetimes, birth control is basic, essential health care.
+For the 99% of women who will use contraception during their lifetimes, birth control is basic, essential health care.

-A woman should be able to get her birth control prescription filled at any pharmacy.
+A person should be able to get their birth control prescription filled at any pharmacy.

 But some pharmacists refuse to fill birth control prescriptions and won’t relinquish prescriptions they’ve been handed.
-While some states have “refusal laws” that allow pharmacists to deny birth control to a woman if they do not support the use of contraception, in most states pharmacists simply refuse.
-There are no protections for women in this situation.
+While some states have “refusal laws” that allow pharmacists to deny birth control to a person if they do not support the use of contraception, in most states pharmacists simply refuse.
+There are no protections for people in this situation.

 Our nation’s laws have always protected freedom of religion—but not the right to impose one’s religious beliefs on others.
-Women should not have to fear being turned away, lectured or humiliated at the pharmacy counter when they go to pick up birth control.
+Nobody should have to fear being turned away, lectured or humiliated at the pharmacy counter when they go to pick up birth control.

 Pharmacies should fill all birth control prescriptions without delay or judgement.

-Eight in 10 Americans say pharmacists who personally oppose birth control for religious reasons should not be able to refuse to sell oral contraceptives to women.
-Even 74 percent of abortion opponents disagree with giving pharmacists this refusal power.1
+Eight in 10 Americans say pharmacists who personally oppose birth control for religious reasons should not be able to refuse to sell oral contraceptives.
+Even 74% of abortion opponents disagree with giving pharmacists this refusal power.

-Lawmakers can address this situation by passing laws that guarantee women can have their birth control prescriptions filled at any pharmacy without delay or interference.
+Lawmakers can address this situation by passing laws that guarantee all people can have their birth control prescriptions filled at any pharmacy without delay or interference.
 Some states already have taken action by requiring pharmacies to fill legal birth control prescriptions.

 1 Fact Sheet: Guarantee Women’s Access to Birth Control